Complex, Lorentzian, and Euclidean simplicial quantum gravity: numerical methods and physical prospects: Angles

 \subsection{Lorentzian angles}

-In previous works \cite{SorkinLorentzianVectors, Tate2011Fixed-topologyDomain, AsanteEffectiveGravity}, not one, but multiple expressions for Lorentzian angles in terms of log and trigonometric functions were used depending on where the edges lie in the Minkowski plane.
+In this section, we consider angles for Lorentzian simplicial geometries that obey the Lorentzian generalized triangle inequalities (\ref{eq:lgti}).
+In previous works \cite{SorkinLorentzianVectors, Tate2011Fixed-topologyDomain, Asante2021EffectiveGravity}, not one, but multiple expressions for Lorentzian angles in terms of log and trigonometric functions were used depending on where the edges lie in the Minkowski plane.
 A merit of the complex angle defined above is that it unifies these multiple cases (as well as the Euclidean case) in one formula.

 Here we focus on convex angles, because in simplicial gravity only these arise from individual simplices.
 Non-convex angles arise from summing the convex angles of individual simplices.
 Here we consider the branch choice